WhatLibrarian/Presentations/PITCHME.md

 The above three outcomes have reinforced and rejuvenated my commitments to openness, compassion and using solid pedagogical theory to inform my choices regarding information services to our learning community.

 ---
-without compassion, without equity without loving human kindness we cannot learn.
+without compassion, without equity without loving human kindness we cannot learn